Von Gierke disease

-Overnight, a feeding tube is placed through the nose into the stomach to provide sugars or uncooked cornstarch.
+In some children, a feeding tube is placed through the nose into the stomach to provide sugars or uncooked cornstarch throughout the night.
 The tube can be put in at bedtime and taken out each morning.

 A medication called allopurinol can lower blood uric acid and decrease the risk for gout.
 Other medications may include those for kidney disease, high lipids, and to increase the cells that fight infection.

 Persons with von Gierke disease cannot properly break down fruit or milk sugar.
 It is best to avoid these products.

 Since treatments have been developed, growth, puberty, and quality of life have improved for people with von Gierke disease.
 Those who are identified and carefully treated at a young age can live into adulthood.

 Early treatment also decreases the rate of severe problems such as:

 - Kidney failure